green-fox-academy/vulpes-gitinder-frontend/README.md

 <br><br>
 ## About the app
 Gitinder is a Tinder-inspired app with a programmer-theme.
-You connect it to your Github account and then it lets you find a coding buddy interested in the same coding languages and contact them.
+You connect it to your GitHub account and then it lets you find a coding buddy interested in the same coding languages and contact them.